Smileynator/blender-mdb-addon/README.md

 MDB does not store which UV set a shader samples.
 Numbered texture-slot names are handled automatically, while a small exception list preserves known UV selections for shaders whose slot names do not carry enough information.
 The retired shader table remains in the source tree only as a test oracle and is not imported by production code.

+## Replacing meshes and textures

+Use an imported EDF material (or a duplicate of one) on a replacement mesh;
+do not replace it with a new ordinary Blender material.
+This preserves the shader name, texture bindings, sampler settings, render flags, and other MDB-only data.
+The replacement mesh must have exactly one material slot and must be triangulated before export.
+For skinned models, keep the imported armature and weight the replacement mesh to its existing bone names.

+To replace a texture, select the appropriate `MDB Texture ...` image node in the Shader Editor and assign the replacement DDS through the image selector at the top of that node.
+On export, the add-on uses the selected image's disk filename in the MDB texture table, so no scripting or custom-property editing is needed.
+Export does not copy, convert, or pack the texture: place that DDS under the game model's expected `TEXTURE` or `HD-TEXTURE` location yourself.
+Keep all existing shader texture slots.
+If you lack a normal, reflection, or mask texture, use a compatible neutral DDS rather than deleting its node.

 ## Good things to know
 Character hitboxes are not stored in the model nor animation file, these have to be edited externally (Havoc)